ferdithedev/OverBlock/README.md

 |roundtime         |The time in minutes a round lasts when nobody wins                                               |
 |Spawnlocation     |The location where players spawn when they join on the server (will be switchable in near future)|
 |Lobbyspawnlocation|The location where players will be teleported to when joining the lobby                          |

+4. To start a game just teleport with at least 2 players in the lobby world and wait.